-c.
-Evidence that the Project: 1) consists of one (1) or more structures individually listed in the National Register of Historic Places as evidenced by a letter from the National Parks Service, SHPO or Tribal equivalent thereof; or 2) consists of one (1) or more structures certified by the National Parks Service, SHPO Office or certified local government as contributing to a Register District (a Register District is a designated area listed in the National Register or listed under state statute or local ordinance as substantially meeting the requirements for listing of districts in the National Register); or 3) the Project located within an area that has been zoned as an historic area as evidenced by a copy of the municipal zoning ordinance that was adopted on or before the Deadline Date and a letter from the local municipality indicating that the design will meet the requirements outlined in the zoning ordinance.
+- 1. Historic Preservation Project.
+For this type of Project, regardless of request for points under this section, Applicant must submit at Application: - a.
+Evidence that the review described by Section 106 of the National Historic Preservation Act has been completed for the Project. - b.
+Letters from the Certified Local Government and State Historic Preservation Office (SHPO) indicating No Adverse Effect or that the Adverse Effect is mitigated, as required by Section 106 of the National Historic Preservation Act. - c.
+Evidence that the Project: 1) consists of one (1) or more structures individually listed in the National Register of Historic Places as evidenced by a letter from the National Parks Service, SHPO or Tribal equivalent thereof; or 2) consists of one (1) or more structures certified by the National Parks Service, SHPO Office, or certified local government as contributing to a Register District (a Register District is a designated area listed in the National Register or listed under state statute or local ordinance as substantially meeting the requirements for listing of districts in the National Register); or 3) the Project located within an area that has been zoned as an historic area as evidenced by a copy of the municipal zoning ordinance that was adopted on or before the Application Deadline and a letter from the local municipality indicating that the design will meet the requirements outlined in the zoning ordinance.

-V. TAB 22.
-Project Based Rental Assistance
+V. Tab 22: Project Based Rental Assistance

-Projects claiming points for project based Rental Assistance must include documentation of Rental Assistance for at least eighty percent (80%) of the units, and commitments for continuing rental payments.
+This is not a scoring category.
+Projects with project based Rental Assistance must include documentation of the Rental Assistance, and commitments for continuing rental payments.
 Documentation must include a description of the term of the commitment and provisions for renewal.
 Rental Assistance that is not in the form of vouchers for each Unit must provide a financial analysis that demonstrates that the Rental Assistance provided meets the definition in this Plan.
 ADOH in its sole discretion will determine the viability of the Project based upon the Rental Assistance documentation provided.
+Projects receiving Rental Assistance under the Rental Assistance Demonstration ("RAD") program must insert the Commitment for Housing Assistance Payment ("CHAP") here.

-W. TAB 23: Waiver of Qualified Contract
+W. Tab 23: Waiver of Qualified Contract